Very-Blank/ZigShell/README.md

 A shell written in Zig.
+Not Done.